-An example of a constant being defined in PHP:
+Here is an example of a constant being defined in PHP.

-PI is a good example of a constant, simply because the value for PI never changes.
+PI is a good example of a constant because the value of PI never changes.
 It will always be 3.14 and nothing in our code should be able to change that.

-In some cases, this kind of notice can appear, even though the developer isn’t using any constants.
+In some cases, this kind of notice can appear even if you aren’t using any constants.

 Forgetting to use a $ symbol at the start of a variable name.

-In the above example, I have forgotten to place a dollar sign ($) in front of my $name variable.
-This will result in the error:
+In the above example, we forgot to place a dollar sign ($) in front of the $name variable.
+This will result in the following error.

 Notice: Use of undefined constant name – assumed ‘name’

-Because there is no dollar sign in front of the variable “name”, PHP assumes that I was trying to reference a constant variable called “name”.
+Because there is no dollar sign in front of the variable “name”, PHP will assume that we are trying to reference a constant variable called “name”.

 Forgetting to place quotes around strings.

-In the example above, I failed to place quotes around the $_POST variable “email”.
+In the example above, we didn’t place quotes around the $_POST variable “email”.
 This will cause the following notice:

 Notice: Use of undefined constant name – assumed ’email’

-To fix this, I’d obviously have to do the following:
+To fix this, we’d obviously have to do the following.